 I originally started what was meant to be a temporary role - but I’m very happy to say that two years later I’m still here!
 It’s always lovely to go in and see everybody: no matter what’s happening the team is always positive, and everyone just digs in and carries on.

-I do a little bit of everything to help make up our kits, from labelling boxes to cutting threads and winding yarn (I think I’m the only person who really enjoys that task, unless you have a particularly stubborn ball of wool!).
+I first joined the company as a Production Assistant, doing a little bit of everything to help make up our kits, from labelling boxes to cutting threads and winding yarn (I think I’m the only person who really enjoys that task, unless you have a particularly stubborn ball of wool!).
 I find it all quite therapeutic, and particularly love anything that involves organisation!

 What do you enjoy doing when you’re not in the workshop?